-- Review the application preview and program guidelines for specific requirements. - □ Call a Program Advisor if you need to discuss eligibility or if you have questions. - New applicants: Register in the BC Arts Council online system to gain access to the online application.
-Registration requests can take up to 5 business days to process. - Add NoReply@BCArtsCouncil.ca to your safe senders list to ensure you receive approval of your registration request. - Plan to proofread your application before you submit it. - Plan to submit your complete application at least two days before the deadline to avoid last-minute technological issues. - Ensure you have completed and submitted any overdue final reports on previous BC Arts Council grants.
+- D Review the application preview and program guidelines for specific requirements. - Call a Program Advisor if you need to discuss eligibility or if you have questions. - New applicants: Register in the BC Arts Council online system to gain access to the online application.
+Registration requests can take up to 5 business days to process. - □ Plan to proofread your application before you submit it. - Plan to submit your complete application at least two days before the deadline to avoid any last-minute technological issues. - Ensure you have completed and submitted any overdue final reports on previous BC Arts Council grants.